EnterpriseDB/edb-ref-archs/multi-node-async/README.md

 workloads can be directed to any of the servers, provided that it is acceptable that queries run on them may be a few transactions behind the primary.
-The [pgPool](../pgpool/) add on may be used for load balancing and automated read-only vs. read-write query routing (with some caveats on how it is used).
+The [pgPool](../pgpool/) add on may be used for load balancing and automated read-only vs. read-write query routing, though this should be avoided unless there are no other options available as there are a number of corner cases where it may not work as intended.

 9. Where feasible, design applications such that they have separate database connections for read-only and read-write purposes so those can be directed to